CSS align-items property

 align-items can have different values, but we will see the commonly used values.

-- stretch : It is the default value, it is used to auto fill the space available in the container by increasing the size of the items which has auto-size property.
+- stretch : It is a default value, it is used to auto fill the space available in the container by increasing the size of the items which has auto-size property.

 - start : It is used to join together the elements and move it to the starting position of the container.
 It cant be used in flex container.

-- end : It is used to join together the elements and move it to the ending position container.
+- end : It is used to join together the elements and move it to the ending position of the container.